Every employer risks fines and damages without even knowing it!

 Burden of proof

 The discrimination due to disability is assumed according to § 22 AGG if - which will usually be the case - the employer violated § 164 I 2 SGB IX.
-This even applies if one cannot rule out that the applicant had the required skills, even with bad grades, if this was not an objective requirement in the job advertisement.
+This even applies if one cannot rule out that the applicant had the required skills, even with bad grades, unless this was an objective requirement in the job advertisement.
 However, the employer may provide evidence that he had already filled the job before receiving the application of the disabled person.
 Hence the employer could not discriminate against him in the first place.
 Therefore it is vital to document the time of deciding on the job filling and the respective reasons.

 Beware of shortening the application deadline